sbb-design-systems/lyne-components/README.md

 > compiled by StencilJS and browsable through Storybook

 ## Todo
+- refactor build_release_urls.js with promises
+- in travis, build logs are cluttered.
+Lower log level for semantic-release/npm publish and npm install -g netlify-cli
 - Rename package name to "lyne-components"
 - Decide for Branching-Model
 - Add Merge Checks